filakhtov/gentoo-use-docs/www-client/chromium.md

 It is recommended to disable this flag for maximum Chromium stability.

-### system-libvpx
-Pass the `libvpx` parameter to the `--system-libraries` option for the `build/linux/unbundle/replace_gn_files.py` script to replace bundled `libvpx` library with the system-wide version to link against.

-It is recommended to disable this flag for maximum Chromium stability.

 ### tcmalloc
 Pass the `use_allocator="tcmalloc"` option to the `gn gen` command.
 Replace default allocator with the TCMalloc - a faster alternative that reduces lock contention for multi-threaded programs.
 For small objects, there is virtually zero contention.
 For large objects, TCMalloc tries to use fine grained and efficient spinlocks.

 It is recommended to enable this flag to improve memory allocation efficiency.

+### vaapi
+Pass the `use_vaapi=true` option to the `gn gen` command.
+Enable support for VA-API (Video Acceleration API) hardware accelerated video decoding using a compatible graphics adapter.
+Note: VA-API is not officially supported on Linux and is disabled at runtime, so it is necessary to enable it via the `enable-accelerated-video-decode` flag.

+It is safe to disable this flag.

+### wayland
+Pass the `ozone_platform_wayland=true`, `use_system_libdrm=true`, `use_system_minigbm=true`, `use_xkbcommon=true` and `ozone_platform="wayland"` options to the `gn gen` command.
+Enable native Wayland implementation for the Ozone platform that does not require `XWayland` or any other intermediate layers.

+This flag should be enabled if the system using Wayland window server.

 ### widevine
 Pass the `enable_widevine=true` option to the `gn gen` command.
 Build Google's Encrypted Media Extensions (EME) Content Decryption Module (CDM).
 It is used to watch premium video content such as Netflix.